jimTheSTEAMClown/Python-Class-STEAM-Clown/README.md

 # Python - Mechatronics Engineering Class - Python Coding Labs & Files - STEAM-Clown
 This is my "New" repository of my STEAM Clown - Mechatronics Engineering Python Coding Class.
-This is where I'm going to move all my class labs and coding examples.
+This is where I'm going to move all my class Python Templates, Coding Labs, Text Files, & Coding Examples.

 Much of the class Lectures, Examples and Labs are modification of [Automate the Boring Stuff with Python](https://automatetheboringstuff.com/#toc) by Al Sweigart and [Python for Everyone](https://www.py4e.com/) by Chuck Severance